wtedw/lorax/README.md

 ## Limitations

-While LoRA significantly reduces the GPU requirements for fine-tuning, using LoRA on LLMs that are bigger than GPT2 still requires a GPU with high vRAM.
+1. GPU Memory Requirements: Although LoRA reduces the GPU requirements for fine-tuning, larger LLMs beyond GPT2 still demand GPUs with substantial vRAM.
+Inadequate memory management can lead to cuda OOM crashes.

-Most of the examples here were fine-tuned on an Nvidia T4 / A10G on Huggingface Spaces.
-Attempting to fine-tune Mistral 7B on Huggingface's A10x4 (the largest available w/ 96 vRAM) will cause cuda OOM errors.
-Further work needs to be done to reduce the memory usage on GPUs (like implementing QLoRA).
+2. Fine-Tuning Speed: The training speed of this library isn't on par with Huggingface's PEFT library.
+Further optimizations can be done to close the gap.

+Note: For minor fine-tuning tasks without a GPU, the BinaryBackend is a viable option, often resulting in smoother training runs.
+Future updates will focus on minimizing GPU memory usage by reducing the amount of tensors stored during training, and potentially a QLoRA implementation one day.